proxmox/proxmox-backup/docs/user-management.rst

 Available Second Factors
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can setup more than one second factor to avoid that losing your smartphone
+You can set up multiple second factors, in order to avoid a situation in which
-or security key permanently locks you out from your account.
+losing your smartphone or security key locks you out of your account
+permanently.

-There are three different two-factor authentication methods supported:
+Proxmox Backup Server supports three different two-factor authentication
+methods:

 * TOTP (`Time-based One-Time Password <https://en.wikipedia.org/wiki/Time-based_One-Time_Password>`_).
-  A short code derived from a shared secret and the current time, it switches
+  A short code derived from a shared secret and the current time, it changes
   every 30 seconds.

 * WebAuthn (`Web Authentication <https://en.wikipedia.org/wiki/WebAuthn>`_).
   A general standard for authentication.
 It is implemented by various security
-  devices like hardware keys or trusted platform modules (TPM) from a computer
+  devices, like hardware keys or trusted platform modules (TPM) from a computer
   or smart phone.

 * Single use Recovery Keys.
 A list of keys which should either be printed out
-  and locked in a secure fault or saved digitally in a electronic vault.
+  and locked in a secure place or saved digitally in an electronic vault.
-  Each key can be used only once, they are perfect for ensuring you are not
+  Each key can be used only once.
+These are perfect for ensuring that you are
-  locked out even if all of your other second factors are lost or corrupt.
+  not locked out, even if all of your other second factors are lost or corrupt.

 Setup